ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

 **Cloud infrastructure:**
 - High-availability servers that can handle low to medium levels of traffic (varies based on number of app users).
 Any modern CI/CD platform will suffice, such as AWS, Azure DevOps, Jenkins, etc.
 - Integration of the [Appflow CLI](https://ionic.io/docs/appflow/cli/overview) into a pre-existing or new CI/CD pipeline.
-- Hosting of the web build artifacts in Appflow or your cloud storage provider of choice (such as AWS S3 buckets or Azure Storage Blobs)
+- Hosting the web build artifacts in Appflow or your cloud storage provider of choice (such as AWS S3 buckets or Azure Storage Blobs)
 - [Optional] Leveraging a CDN to distribute live updates around the world and enable faster downloads to end users of your apps